By Marilia Wyatt, CyberPrivacy

 To help parents understand their children’s app privacy implications, researchers published their results on AppCensus – a database that aims to provide app users “better transparency into how their mobile apps use and misuse their personally identifying information.”

-Highlights concerning violations and trends:
+Research highlights about violations and trends:

 - 19% of children’s apps collect identifiers or other personally identifiable information (PII) via SDKs whose terms of service outright prohibit their use in child-directed apps